 The primary processing facility in the area is the Cenovus-operated Elmworth plant.
-The Corporation holds significant working interests in five other major natural gas processing facilities in the region.
-In 2017, Cenovus's net production in Elmworth-Wapiti averaged 27,868 barrels of oil equivalent per day.
+The Corporation holds significant working interests in four other major natural gas processing facilities in the region.
+In 2018, Cenovus's net production in Elmworth-Wapiti averaged 41,927 barrels of oil equivalent per day (27,868 barrels of oil equivalent per day in 2017).